 He clips the walky-talky to his breast pocket and pulls out a double ring of keys bolted to his belt on a retractable spool.
 He unlocks a metal box mounted to the wall and pushes a red button that begins flashing like a traffic stoplight.
 A deafening beeping echoes down the corridor as the exit door grinds open on its slider tracks.
 The spooler snaps the Sergeant’s keys back against his belt like jangling trinkets on a yo-yo’s yo.

-I grip my bag in front of me, my duffle full of odds and ends I’ve collected during the last nine hundred fourteen days, and step over a bright red line painted across the threshold.
+I grip my bag in front of me, my duffle loaded with the few odds and ends I have collected during the last nine hundred fourteen days, and step over a bright red line painted across the threshold.

 “Good luck, Gille.”
 Sergeant Tom shakes my hand with both of his.
 He smiles, revealing teeth that show the nicotine stains of a two pack a day man double-timing his way toward the undertaker’s metal slab.